 - While the chicken is baking, prepare the rice.
 Cook onion, garlic, spices, diced tomatoes and green chiles then add the rice and let that cook for approximately 20 minutes.

 - Combine the rice, chicken, a little salsa, chopped cilantro and some cheese.
 Place even amounts of the filling in each pepper.

 - And bake!

-Southwestern Chicken, Rice and Black Bean Stuffed Peppers!
+Chicken and Spanish Rice Stuffed Peppers!
 Cheesy, spicy, hearty, fun and festive!
 Just what everyone could always use a little more of!